KurianUthuppu/Python_basics/README.md

 ```
 stud_df.head() # Give visibility on the top 5 rows along with headers
 stud_df.describe() # Executes major statistical analysis
+stud_df.shape # Finding the no. of rows and columns
 ```
 4. Data cleaning
 ```